APRIL 8, 2026ERA · payer requirements

 What fields matter most for auto-reconciliation?

 At a minimum, stable claim-level and service-line identifiers.
-In practice that means preserving the patient control number and the relevant service-line control number so the 835 can be correlated back to the original claim and line.
+In practice that means preserving the patient control number and the relevant service-line control number, while also keeping the units, modifiers, and site-of-service context needed to tell similar lines apart.

 We switched clearinghouses and AR started drifting.
 Could that be related?